Hyperdontia involves having extra teeth. It is not typically painful, but it can cause complications that lead to pain and swelling.

 Other genetic syndromes can also cause supernumerary teeth.
 For doctors, the presence of extra teeth can be an important clue, facilitating early diagnosis.

 Hyperdontia is the medical term for extra teeth.
-These teeth may develop:
+These teeth

 - singly or in multiples

 - on one or both sides of the mouth

 - in the upper or lower jaws, or both

 If an extra tooth is visible, the dentist may describe it as “erupted.”
 If it is hidden below the gumline, they may describe it as “impacted.”

 The majority of extra teeth are single and impacted.
 Two extra teeth only occur in

 Hyperdontia does not typically cause pain.
 However, if the teeth are overcrowded or other complications develop, there can be pain and swelling around the extra tooth or teeth.

 A dentist will diagnose hyperdontia by inspecting the mouth.